anvilproject/anvil-portal/content/learn/investigators/setting-up-lab-accounts.md

 While there are many ways to configure a lab, the approach described here prioritizes fine-grained monitoring, reporting, and alerting over ease of setup and restricts who can create and share Terra workspaces with a lab manager or other trusted individual.

-This approach is recommended for labs new to cloud computing as it enables detailed cloud cost accounting, provides users feedback on the costs of their analyses, and reduces the opportunity for unexpected cloud compute spend.
+This approach is recommended for labs new to cloud computing.
+It enables detailed cloud cost accounting, provides users feedback on the costs of their analyses, and reduces the opportunity for unexpected cloud compute costs.

 <hero>For additional information and approaches see [Best practices for managing shared team costs](https://support.terra.bio/hc/en-us/articles/360047235151-Best-practices-for-managing-shared-team-costs).</hero>